 You’ll hear a story of when someone was at the checkout counter, purchasing a pack of gum, and had to deal with a rude cashier.
 That’s definitely not excellent customer service.

-You’ll hear about a time someone cancelled their subscription service, but the next month it renewed anyway.
+You’ll hear about a time someone canceled their subscription service, but the next month it renewed anyway.
 That’s definitely not great service.

 Hidden charges showing up on invoices.
 Waiting on hold for hours.
 Never being able to reach the right person or department.
 Feeling like a number.
 A rep saying there’s nothing they can do.